enheit/jessie-and-friends/commit-changes.md

 Note: You see that we write it like "add.." not "added…".
 In general, Git users give a name to a commit in the imperative form to describe what this commit does.
 For instance, (this commit) "Add new line", (this commit) "Remove the line" or (this commit) "Modify the line".
 But this is a convention only.
 You can provide any title you want.

 Good.

-After success, commit git started stores the files that were included in commit inside his own "internals".
-In our case this is the only `tennis-ball.txt` file.
+After creating a commit, Git starts to store files that were added to the commit inside his own "internals" (e.g. hidden `.git` folder).
+In our case this is the only `tennis-ball.txt` file that we added.

 Oh my gosh… What's going on… Boopi starting to craft something.
 Woof-woof!
 Look at Boopi!
 Woof-Woof!
 This is a tennis ball!
-Thank you, Boopi, and Thank you, reader!
+Thank you, Boopi, and thank you, reader!
 Now Jessie has a new tennis ball!

 Do you like it Jessie?
 Woof!
 Aliright!